Direct Access Barrister in Family Law

-We have a large team of barristers who are trained and experienced in Direct Public Access relating to both children and financial cases.
+We have a large team of direct access barristers in family law who are trained and experienced in Public Direct Access relating to both children and financial cases.
 In the right case, direct access to a barrister – without first instructing a solicitor – can be quicker and better value for clients.

 Direct access barristers in family law enables you to work directly with a barrister rather than going to a solicitor first, and having the solicitor liaise with the barrister on your behalf.